 Likewise, refrain from drinking alcohol.
 The high heat of the steam room alone can be highly dehydrating, more so if you drink alcohol.
 Drink water instead.

-How to effectively and correctly take a steam shower/ steam bath?
+How to take a steam bath?
+(Before, during and after)

-Here are the proper steps to do before, during and after a steam bath–for it to be more effective:
+Here are the proper steps to do before, during and after taking a steam bath:

 - Drink lots of water to avoid dehydration.
 You'll be doing a lot of sweating while you steam bath.
 Plenty of water will keep you from dehydration.